About Restricted Code

 The line-up:

-Robert McCormick, keyboards
+Robert McCormick, keys

 Les Gaff, drums